Back to all

 Test the Node-RED configuration

 Node-RED is now configured to act as a subscriber and publisher.
-However, my setup is still not running: I must click the “Deploy” button in the upper-right corner of the Node-RED console window to activate my design.
+However, this setup is still not running.
+You must click the “Deploy” button in the upper-right corner of the Node-RED console window to activate the design.

-Once the Node-RED configuration runs, I can create a local publisher and subscriber hosted by my PC, which will interact with Node-RED.
+Once the Node-RED configuration runs, you can create a local publisher and subscriber hosted by your PC, which will interact with Node-RED.

-I can start by testing the “MQTT-in” node operation, which means I will try to publish a message from a local publisher client to the Node-RED client.
-I will create a publisher client using the MQTT.js client library through the following command into a Powershell console:
+You can start by testing the “MQTT-in” node operation, which means you can try to publish a message from a local publisher client to the Node-RED client.
+Create a publisher client using the MQTT.js client library through the following command into a Powershell console:

 npx mqtt pub -h hg13dtohpgob-tvqx2k3tdgzf.cedalo.dev -t /test/nodered -m "Message to Node-RED" -u localpc -P testpwd

-If the library is not installed on your machine, the packet manager will automatically prompt a request for installation.
+If you don’t install the library on your machine beforehand, the packet manager will automatically prompt a request for installation.
 Another possibility would be to use the client utilities provided by the open-source version of Mosquitto, for which professional technical support is available.

 A published message is displayed in the Node-RED debug window

-Now, let’s test the second part of my configuration to verify the “MQTT-out” node effectively publishes the injected data.
+Now, let’s test the second part of the configuration to verify the “MQTT-out” node effectively publishes the injected data.

 npx mqtt sub -h hg13dtohpgob-tvqx2k3tdgzf.cedalo.dev -t /test/localpc -u localpc -P testpwd

-The subscriber will subscribe to the specified topic and receive the data published from Node-RED, then depict a list of published timestamps (Figure 17).
+The user will subscribe to the specified topic and receive the data published from Node-RED.
+Then, a list of published timestamps will be displayed (Figure 18).

 List of timestamps published by Node-RED and received by the subscriber client